 Retirement typically marks an end to having earned income, so retirees tend to rely on variety of sources of unearned income.
 Retirement income, such as money you receive from a company pension, payments received from an annuity and money you withdraw from a retirement account are forms of unearned income.
 Social Security benefits are also a form of unearned income.

 Essentially any sum of money or property you receive without working for it is considered a form of unearned income.
-If someone gives you a gift of cash or property, the gift is unearned income.
+If someone gives you a gift of cash or property, the gift is unearned income, though any tax on gifts is paid by the person giving the gift, not the person receiving it.
 Similarly, unearned income also includes inheritances, awards, prizes and money gained from gambling.

 Unearned income includes a variety of other income sources that do not involve active work or business activity.
 Other types of unearned income include alimony, child support, workers' compensation, unemployment benefits and pay received as an inmate at a penal institution.

 The distinction between earned and unearned income can have important tax implications.
 For example, you can only contribute to an IRA if you have earned income.
 Even if you have sufficient unearned income to live on, and want to save some for retirement, you cannot use an IRA to do so – and to take advantage of the tax benefits and IRA provides – unless you have some earnings.

 If you are married, you are allowed to take your spouse's earned income into consideration for IRA contribution purposes.

 Gregory Hamel has been a writer since September 2008 and has also authored three novels.
 He has a Bachelor of Arts in economics from St. Olaf College.
 Hamel maintains a blog focused on massive open online courses and computer programming.